1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

 b) Magazines and others

 Magazines and other Titles are supplied on the condition that they are not displayed or distributed to the public before the recognised day of sale.
-Supplies may be withheld and/or suspended (in whole or in part) until the day of sale if the Customer does not comply with this condition and persistent breach(es) of this condition shall constitute an irremediable breach of these Terms and Conditions.
+Supplies may be withheld and/or suspended (in whole or in part) until the day of sale if the Customer does not comply with this condition and persistent breach(es) of this clause shall constitute an irremediable breach of these Conditions.